jyanev/Projects/BattleBros/README.txt

 with choice between 2 player versus mode and player vs AI

 To run game:
-Ensure gradle is installed on your system.
+Ensure a version of gradle is installed on your system.
 In the BattleBros directory, enter the following commands into the terminal:
 To build:
 ./gradlew build